diegolorenzo12/Compiler/README.md

 - **Maintainability:** The table-driven approach simplifies maintenance.
 If new keywords, tokens, or operators need to be added, it can be done by updating the relevant table entries.
 - **Efficiency:** This method can be computationally efficient as it avoids large, nested conditional structures (such as if-else or switch cases) by making use of direct table lookups.

+To further enhance our development process, we later migrated the lexer to **Flex**, a powerful lexical analyzer generator that simplifies the process of defining and managing the lexer.
+Flex allows for easier modifications and faster updates since it provides a more abstracted way of writing lexer rules.
+With Flex, the need for manual table management is reduced, and changes can be implemented by simply updating the lexer definition file.
+This streamlines the addition of new keywords, operators, or tokens, thus improving development speed and reducing the likelihood of errors.

+For instructions on how to install Flex and set up your environment, refer to the section [Installation and Running](#installation-and-running).
+You can copy and paste this code into your Markdown editor or file.
+If you need further assistance,

 ## Syntax Analysis

 ### Overview